simondiep/node-multiplayer-snake/README.md

  - Add a report bug menu item
  - More consistent names: pick either location or coordinate and stick with it
  - Handle case where entire board is filled
+ - Optimize CoordinateService.setStartingLocationAndDirection and getUnoccupiedCoordinate to avoid repeating randoms
  - [Issues](https://github.com/simondiep/node-multiplayer-snake/issues)

 ### Potential Features To Implement